Above: BBFF founders, jurors and folks from the Oklahoma Film & Music Office at the first BBFF in 2014.

 Pictured left to right: Lucas Ross, Bri Hermanson and Margot Douaihy (all jurors), Shanley Wells-Rau (founder), Katie Lovasz (OF&MO), Kelsey Wagner (founder), and Yousef Kazemi (OF&MO).
 Not pictured: Christina Rich-Splawn and John McNeese, both founders.

-We're a small but growing annual film festival providing opportunities for student filmmakers to show their short films on the big screen at the historic Burford Theatre in Arkansas City, Kansas.
+We're a small but growing annual film festival providing opportunities for student filmmakers to show their short films on the big screen.
+The 2022 Festival will be held at our new home at the historic Burford Theatre in Arkansas City, Kansas.
+To learn more about the Burford Theatre, please visit our website here.

 The BisonBison Film Festival recognizes, promotes and showcases the work of emerging filmmakers enrolled in colleges, universities and trade schools in mid-America: Oklahoma, Kansas, Missouri, Nebraska, Texas and Arkansas.